IvanStoychev/IvanStoychev.Useful.String.Extensions/README.md

 # Useful.String.Extensions
-A .Net Core class library collection of extension methods for the "string" class in C#.
+A collection of methods designed to make your life easier.

 This repo uses [Semantic Versioning 2.0.0][1]